 There’s aannual fee for this card, but it still offers many of the other features found on other Ink cards.
 You can order employee cards at no additional cost, and you can use the Ink app to download your receipts, tag your purchases and create reports.
 It also includes extended warranty coverage, a purchase protection policy, baggage delay insurance and lost luggage reimbursement.

-(Editor’s note: This credit card offer was accurate as of publication date.
-Rates and Terms and subject to change.)
 This is a simple small business card which includes an outstanding promotional financing offer.
 New applicants receive 12 months of 0% APR financing on both new purchases and balance transfers, followed by a standard APR of 10.74% – 18.74%, based on your creditworthiness.
 It also offers you free employee cards and the ability to download a year-to-date summary or an annual account summary.
 There’s no annual fee for this card.